encointer/substrate-fixed/README.md

     `pow`.
   * No trigonometric functions are provided, for example no `sin` or `cos`.
-  * No other transcendental functions are provided: for example no `log` or `exp`.
+  * No other transcendental functions are provided, for example no `log` or `exp`.

 The conversions supported cover the following cases.